mmistakes/so-simple-theme/raspberry-pi-image/index.md

 layout: page
 ---

-# Meshnet Raspberry Pi image
+# Meshberry v0.2

 In an effort to make joining the mesh as simple as possible, a Raspberry Pi image with the necessary software has been created.
 The steps on this [wiki page](http://wiki.projectmeshnet.org/Install_on_Raspberry_Pi) were followed to create the image.

-Download it [here](https://www.dropbox.com/s/dld2fzkqm0o3g05/meshnetpi-2014-03-09.img) from Dropbox.
+Download the image [here](https://www.dropbox.com/s/evnm7mszbtw5uqs/meshberry-v0.2.img) from Dropbox.

 ## What's included